9 Best Places To Stay In Lofoten Islands From A Native (2026)

 - Midnight Sun in summer and Northern Lights in winter

-These are traditional fishermen’s cottage-style accommodations; they are super charming and often located right on the shore (and sometimes over the water).
+These are traditional fishermen’s cottage-style accommodations; super charming and often located right on the shore (and sometimes over the water).
+Be aware that the buzzword here is authentic, not necessarily luxurious.

 9 Top-Rated Places To Stay In Lofoten Norway